 Linnamae also found two sites (CkAm-04 & 05) on either side of Bordeaux Head which is a broad sandy point of land that separates Come by Chance from Arnold’s Cove.
 Bordeaux 1 (CkAm-04) was a very small site consisting of 13 artifacts only one of which, a retouched flake, was found in situ (undisturbed).
 Everything else was eroded out on the beach, including a partial Dorset endblade (Linnamae 1971).

 Bordeaux 2 (CkAm-05) was a more prolific site with more than 100 pieces of cultural material recovered including endblades and microblades from an in situ occupation layer.
-This layer also contained an arrangement of stones which Linnamae interpreted as a hearth.
+This layer also contained an arrangement of stones that Linnamae interpreted as a hearth.
 A carbon sample was taken and returned a date of 1090 ± 90 (Gak-3275) which, as stated above, is one of the latest dates for Dorset on the Island of Newfoundland (Linnamae 1971 & 1975).

 In 2005 I was fortunate enough to visit the Bordeaux 2 site as well.
-Although no artifacts were found it is believe that the site is pretty much how it was when Linammae found it in 1971.
+Although no artifacts were found it is believed that the site is pretty much how it was when Linammae found it in 1971.

-After this survey Urve Linnamae wrote her 1975 book The Dorset Culture- A Comparative Study in Newfoundland and the Arctic.
-For the most part this work is based on her excavations at the Cape Ray site near Port aux Basques and the Pittman site in White Bay.
+After this survey, Urve Linnamae wrote her 1975 book The Dorset Culture- A Comparative Study in Newfoundland and the Arctic.
+For the most part, this work is based on her excavations at the Cape Ray site near Port aux Basques and the Pittman site in White Bay.
 As stated earlier this was an influential work, particularly for anyone studying the Dorset culture on the Island of Newfoundland.
 For example, Doug Robbins in the abstract of his 1985 MA thesis dealing with the Dorset at Stock Cove referred to Linnamae’s book as a landmark in the history of Newfoundland Dorset archaeology.
-While Cape Ray and the Pittman sites are at the centre of this work, the Dorset sites found during the lesser known 1971 survey are also incorporated and play a role in this significant work.
+While Cape Ray and the Pittman sites are at the centre of this work, the Dorset sites found during the lesser-known 1971 survey are also incorporated and play a role in this significant work.

 2008 Middle Dorset Variability and Regional Cultural Traditions- a Case Study from Newfoundland and St. Pierre and Miquelon.
 PhD, University of Alberta.